zhangwengame/Refractive-Object-Rendering/README.md

 # Refractive-Object-Rendering
 This is an implementation of [*Interactive Relighting of Dynamic Refractive Objects*](http://dl.acm.org/citation.cfm?id=1360634).

+We implement the pipeline using DirectX and CUDA.

 **The process includes 5 stages**:

 1. Voxelization